 What is Overclocking all about?

 Overclocking is all about tweaking the speed of a computer part, specifically the processor of any device, by changing its clock rate.
-This promises to enhance the overall performance and speed, thereby improving in its functionality.
+This promises to enhance the overall performance and speed, thereby improving its functionality.

 Usually, Overclocking is done to CPU and GPU.
 CPU Overclocking will make any computer perform more set of operations per seconds, or in simple words, multitask with greater speed.